The 7 Step Guitar Riff Workout Part 1

 And then play the riff again, this time descending the scale from the last note of the riff:

-You are creating points of connection in regard to getting in and out of the riff.
+You are creating points of connection regarding getting in and out of the riff.
 So when improvising within pentatonic scale pattern 1 you will be able to smoothly connect to the riff easily and effortlessly.

 • Creating variations of the riffs you learn, so one riff can become many